haydenbanz/HadesConnect/README.md

 - Ensure that your changes do not introduce new bugs or break existing functionality.
 - Be respectful and open to feedback during the code review process.

-Thank you for contributing to PanicPortal!
+Thank you for contributing to HadesConnect!

 ## 🌐 Support